willduff/mixedreality-enthusiast-guide/docs/headset-connectivity-issues.md

 ## I am getting a "Check your display cable" error.

-* If you are using any adapters to connect your headset to your PC, make sure they support Windows Mixed Reality.
+* If you are using any adapters to connect your headset to your PC, make sure they support Windows Mixed Reality (the adapter must be 4K capable).
 Also try connecting the adapter to the PC before connecting the HMD to the adapter.
+* Try using a different HDMI port.
+* Connect your headset to a DisplayPort 1.2 or later, or HDMI 1.4 or later.
+Make sure the port corresponds with the most advanced graphics card on your PC.
 * If your PC has both integrated and discrete graphics, make sure you're using the HDMI port on your active graphics card.
 In some cases, this may mean that you'll need to connect your PC display to a non HDMI port.
 * If your PC has both integrated and discrete graphics, and the integrated graphics is older and does not support Windows Mixed Reality, try disabling the integrated GPU.
 * Connect a PC monitor to your PC's HDMI port.
 Make sure your graphics drivers are up to date.
 Download and install the ones from AMD, Nvidia or Intel directly as they will likely be newer than what's published to Windows Update.
+* If you have an external monitor plugged into an HDMI port, try plugging it into a DisplayPort instead, and use the HDMI port for your headset.
-* Make sure that you plugged your headset's HDMI cable into an **HDMI out** port on your PC, not an HDMI in port.
+* Make sure that you plugged your headset's HDMI cable into an "HDMI out" port on your PC, not an "HDMI in" port.
 * Windows may be unable to detect the display cable connection.
 Open the Device Manager and see if the headset is listed under "Monitors".
 If not, select **Action > Scan for hardware changes**.

 ## I see a message that says "Put on your headset" even though I have my headset on.